-For disposing of any garbage you collect in the space.
-It’s a good idea to keep a garbage can in the most common areas, like the kitchen and bathroom, and always put a bag in to avoid sticky messes from happening.
+For disposing of any trash you collect in the space.
+It’s a good idea to keep a trash can in the most common areas, like the kitchen and bathroom, and always put a bag in to avoid sticky messes from happening.

 Care and Maintenance: After using your tools, be sure to wash and clean them thoroughly.
 You’ll want to let them air dry to keep them from getting moldy or deteriorating.